 Students learn the inner workings of the body, including the impact of disease and environmental factors.
 Classes teach students about the major organs and structures like the digestive and nervous systems.

 The basic principles and theories of nutrient intake and metabolic processes are analyzed in this class.
 Students also discuss current nutritional developments and diet fads.
 Some classes examine the unique nutritional needs of athletes and ways to use diet to enhance performance.

 Students examine how the body responds to exercise.
 Training practices and weight control methods are also explored.
 Students can study how the muscles react to both aerobic and anaerobic activity.

-The BLS stated that many fitness workers pursue an associate's or a bachelor's degree in order to advance into managerial positions.
+The BLS stated that many fitness workers pursue an associate's or a bachelor's degree in order to advance into administrative roles.
 Popular majors for fitness workers include kinesiology and exercise science.
-Students may also pursue a minor in business or management to prepare them for managerial duties as a group exercise director or head trainer.
-Some personal trainers develop a dedicated client base over time and use this following to start their own fitness businesses.
+Students may also pursue a minor in business or management to prepare them for managerial duties.
+The business background is also useful to personal trainers starting up their own fitness businesses.